cugu/kaitaigo/Readme.md

 To create the Go code we use the kaitaigo command: `kaitaigo my_format.ksy`.
 This creates the ready to use `my_format.ksy.go`.

 The parser can be used in other scripts like the following.
-With `go run main.go my_format.ksy.go` we can run the script an use our new parser.
+Change package in `my_format.ksy.go` to main.
+Afterward you can run the script and use our new parser with `go run main.go my_format.ksy.go`.

 ```go
 // main.go